kzu/kzu.github.io/_posts/2015-11-23-how-vs-builds-on-mac-with-xamarin.md

 > Some parts of the build are done on Windows, some parts on the Mac

-The next step was to improve the targets to provide relevant Inputs/Outputs to enable incremental build (TODO: LINK).
+The next step was to improve the targets to provide relevant Inputs/Outputs to enable [incremental build](https://msdn.microsoft.com/en-us/library/ms171483.aspx).
 An interesting challenge there was that for MSBuild to determine that a given target doesn't need run again (or that certain outputs are out of date with regards to their inputs), the Outputs files need to exist on the Windows side.
 But since all we need those output files for is for incremental build support, they are actually written as empty files on Windows :).
 MSBuild doesn't care, as long as the timestamp on those files can be compared with the Inputs to detect the out-of-date items.

 This mechanism existed prior to Xamarin 4, and we just replaced the underlying remote call protocol, which was almost trivial to do since the core changes to unify XS/VS builds had already been done.
 Our goal was to have at least comparable performance to our previous releases.